Gloversville Continental Mills

 "Let me drive the boat" in my best Kodak Black voice

-Stillmanville would not be so named if it was not for the man known today as Oremus M. Stillman who established the industrial neighborhood as Rhode Island became the forefront of the American Industrial Revolution.
+Stillmanville would not be so named if it were not for the man known today as Oremus M. Stillman, who established the industrial neighborhood as Rhode Island became the forefront of the American Industrial Revolution.

 You can see a stereograph of the Stillmanville here.

-Eventually, the property's last purpose was a foundry that occupied and operated on both state lines the Connecticut Casting Corporation in Connecticut and Westerly Casting Company in Rhode Island.
+Eventually, the property's last purpose was a foundry that occupied and operated on both sides of the state line, the Connecticut Casting Corporation in Connecticut and Westerly Casting Company in Rhode Island.
 The factory sits on the west bank of the Pawcatuck River and abuts the ruins of the former stone dam that provided power in the early days of Stillmanville Mill.

 However, in 2005, the mill was supposed to be developed into apartments but was ultimately shelved in the 2007 economic downturn.
-A Worcester Massachusetts development firm was supposed to redevelop the site into 18,000 square foot lot.
-The property has sat vacant for over 20 years due to its designation as a brownfield site which can add considerable costs in demolition and remediation before even the foundation can be poured.
-The site was used as stated before an oil and sawmill, a woolen mill, a waste handling company, and a laundry and metal castings factory.
+A Worcester, Massachusetts development firm was supposed to redevelop the site into a 18,000-square-foot lot.
+The property has sat vacant for over 20 years due to its designation as a brownfield site, which can add considerable costs in demolition and remediation before even the foundation can be poured.
+The site was used, as stated before, as an oil and sawmill, a woolen mill, a waste handling company, and a laundry and metal castings factory.
 The latter closed down in the late 1990s.

 In April 2019, the mill was demolished due to its deteriorating condition and possible imminent collapse and contamination of the Pawcatuck River.